Sears List of Subject Headings

 NEW TO THIS EDITION

-Always keeping in mind the ultimate goal of meeting the changing needs of library users, this edition includes hundreds of new subject headings corresponding to current literature and cataloger expectations, with a particular focus on expanding terms in the areas of:
+Always keeping in mind the goal of meeting the changing needs of library users, this new edition includes dozens of new subject headings corresponding to current literature and cataloger expectations, and many terms that have been replaced with newer terminology.This includes addressing the growing literature in the areas of:

 • Diversity